Journey

 The Builder

 While investing, I got the builder itch.
 Overhearing two Stanford buddies wrestling with a problem in sports betting, I got curious about a market I’d never spent much time in.
-The founding of DubClub coincided with my time at Stanford GSB.
+The founding of DubClub coincided with my time at the Stanford Graduate School of Business.
 Two years into building, I somehow graduated with my MBA from Stanford.
 I ran the company as CEO for four years, helping bring my co-founders’ vision to life.
 What I loved most was aligning the interests of our customers, employees, and investors — Win More Together™.
 We’ve created approximately 20 millionaires and processed over $100 million in payments along the way.

 Post-DubClub